ETOgaosion/MicroService_Serverless_Investigation/MicroService/Automatic/AutoMicroSpec.md

   - layer:
     name: "layer_layer_name" # must be unique
     # nodes
     nodes:
       - node:
         name: "node_node_name"
         # functions
         functions:
           - ["File", "Calculate", "Passer"] # Not a list, only chose one
-	      - ["Master", "Child"] # Not a list, only chose one
+          - ["GlobalMaster", "LocalMaster", "Child"] # Not a list, only chose one
         # components
         components:
           - component:
             name: "module_module_name" # match with module in raw project belew
             role: ["inNode", "Server", "Client"] # Not a list, only chose one
-	        request_edges: # only Servers have this field
+            request_edges: # only Clients have this field
               - target:
                 layer_name: "other_layer_name"
                 node_name: "other_node_name"
                 component: "other_component_name"
               - target:
               # same below
           - component:
           # same below
       - node:
       # same below
   - layer:
   # same below
 ```